A COLLECTION OF CLIPPINGS AND MEMORABLE IMAGES

 by Paul D. Maley

 I conducted a large number of comet observations in the 1960s and 1970s.
-The photo below shows our successful observation of the great Comet Ikeya-Seki in 1965.
+The photo below shows our successful observation of the great Comet Ikeya-Seki in 1965 from Pan American College in Edinburg, TX.

-In October 1972 I observed a brief outburst of the Draconid meteor shower from Gonzales Texas.
-The photo below was taken from a farm outside of the town in preparation for the successful observation using 1st generation image intensification equipment.
+In October 1972 I observed a brief outburst of the Draconid meteor shower from Gonzales, Texas along with Andy Saulietis on a remote farm there.
+The photo below was taken from the farm outside of the town in preparation for the successful observation using 1st generation image intensification equipment.

-Comet hunting from Houston, Texas (not in the daytime, of course).
+Comet hunting equipment as shown in front of a garage driveway from Clear Lake City, Texas (not in the daytime, of course).

 Searching for a comet in 1983 with 25×150 Fujinon binoculars from Clear Lake City TX

-Conducting a TV interview on Rodrigues island following the Transit of Venus expedition to Mauritius in 2004
+Conducting a TV interview on Rodrigues Island following our Transit of Venus expedition to Mauritius in 2004.

-Paul Maley and Ken Bryant at presentation in Frankston, Australia 1998.
+Paul Maley and Ken Bryant where I was invited to give a presentation to the Astronomical Society of Frankston on artificial satellite observing in Frankston, Australia 1998.

 Paul and Dr. Antonio Frasca, Catania Astrophysical Observatory, Sicily